Rudy Ruettiger: Feature film

 Ruettiger set up a successful maintenance company and also sold real estate.
 In 1986, he moved back to South Bend, Indiana, and decided to sell his story to be made into a film.
 Ruettiger's story was told in the 1993 feature film Rudy, which starred actor Sean Astin in the title role.
 The film was written by Angelo Pizzo and directed by David Anspaugh, both of whom were involved in Hoosiers.
 Ruettiger appeared in a cameo as a fan behind his father, played by Ned Beatty, during the final game scenes.

 Ruettiger has said that the movie is "92% true."
 The players did not lay down their jerseys; rather, the team captain and one other player requested that he be allowed to play.
 Dan Devine is given a somewhat antagonistic role in the film, but Devine was actually one of Ruettiger's biggest motivators to return to the team.
 The groundskeeper named Fortune is a combination of three different people.

+In 1999, Rudy was parodied in Sunday, Cruddy Sunday, an episode from season 10 of The Simpsons.